yandex-cloud/yfm-documentation/en/syntax/vars.md

 | `capitalize` | Makes the first letter in the variable value upper case. |
 | `length` | Calculates the length of the variable value. |

-{% cut "Примеры использования фильтров" %}
+{% cut "Examples of using filters" %}

 Let's say the following is set in a [file with variable presets](../project/presets.md):